musesum/MuFlo/README.md

 *2010*'s the Visual music synth was ported to iOS and iPadOS and rated 5 stars in the AppStore.
 Later deprecated by Apple in its switch to 64bit apps.
 The ObjectiveC/C++ app was ported to pure Swift in 2019.

-*2020*'s Maybe Spatial Computing is the answer?
+*2020*'s Maybe Spatial Computing is the answer.
+What was the question, again?

 ## Design Principles